ScorchedPsyche/craftera_suite/README.md

  - [ ] Commerce plugin integration.

 ### Player Contribution
-Account for player contribution for the server so that rewards can be awarded.
+Account for player contribution to the server so that rewards can be given.

 ### Spectator Mode
-Spectator mode with range limit configurable by admin.
+Spectator mode with range limit configurable by admin or with automatic view range limit mode.

 Features:
+ - [ ] Automatic range limit support (range = server's view distance);
+ - [ ] Configurable range limit support;
  - [ ] Player Armor Stand: to leave a "marker" for other to see;
- - [ ] Configurable range limit support;
  - [ ] Recent movement prevention check: to avoid abuse if falling from deadly height;
  - [ ] Recent damage prevention check: to avoid abuse if player is about to die if damaged recently;
  - [ ] Waypoint ability: visual marker the player can make while in spectator mode.
 Useful for the player to have a heading of where they were looking at.